jarun/nnn/README.md

     export NNN_QUOTE_ON=1
 This is particularly useful if you are planning to copy the whole string to the shell to run a command.
 Quotes can be toggled at runtime using <kbd>^T</kbd>.

+#### copy file paths when X is missing

+A very common scenario on headless remote servers connected via SSH.
+As the clipboard is missing, `nnn` copies the path names to the tmp file `/tmp/nnncp`.

+To use the copied paths from the cmdline, use command substitution:

+    # bash/zsh
+    ls -ltr `cat /tmp/nnncp`
+    ls -ltr $(cat /tmp/nnncp)

+    # fish
+    ls -ltr (cat /tmp/nnncp)

+An alias may be handy:

+    alias ncp='cat /tmp/nnncp'

+so you can -

+    # bash/zsh
+    ls -ltr `ncp`
+    ls -ltr $(ncp)

+    # fish
+    ls -ltr (ncp)

+Note that you may want to keep quotes disabled in this case.

 #### change dir color